hpssjellis/my-examples-and-posts-of-g1-even-realities-smart-glasses/README.md

 2. However the G2 glasses could be made with my suggestions and debugged to make a smoother process.
 3. Promote no camera, camera drains battery and unless you have edge AI abilities needs a constant internet connection with band width issues
 4. Eventually there will be a camera like a Garmin watch and earbuds that integrates seemlessly with these glasses
 5. Conside adding an IMU motion sensor.
 This would give you much more control over inputs.
 Also coud be a setting or a quick flip to turn the IMU on or off to conserve battery.
+An IMU might also make it possible to view spreadsheets, by moving your head to view other parts of the document.
+Here is a video I made years ago about using an IMU to write the letters WORDS so that you could write (well with just those those 5 letters but you get the concept video [here](https://www.youtube.com/watch?v=IA-MYG8vYeg&list=PL57Dnr1H_egsQPnEObWHPhK1Q4g_IDWcR&index=7) )
 6. Consider a second screen at eye level.
 Since only one screen would work at a time it would not be an energy drain.
 I am curious if the second screen would really change the cost of the glasses dramatically
 7. Have the G2 an advanced pair wiht a higher cost that allows the G1 to still be an entry level pair of smart glasses
 8. Fix the touch abillity on the App.
 Strangely different than all other apps I have used, seems to need a longer or more solid touch on items.